unoghub/VerificationOfficer/README.md

 - `VERIFICATION_APPROVALS_CHANNEL_ID`: ID of the channel where the users will be informed that the verification was approved
 - `VERIFIED_ROLE_ID`: ID of the role that's given to verified users
+- `VERIFIED_LOGGING_CHANNEL_ID`: ID of the channel where the verified people will be logged

 ### Required permissions